-Residential leases are governed by the Danish Lease Act (Lejeloven) together with the Danish Housing Regulation Act (Boligreguleringsloven) applicable in regulated municipalities, which is the case for most municipalities.
+Residential leases are governed by the Danish Lease Act (Lejeloven) together with the Danish Housing Act (Boligforholdsloven).
 The legislation is comprehensive and complex, with most of the provisions mandatory.
 For example, the legislation provides mandatory formal requirements, specific rules on rent fixation, rent adjustment, fixed-term leases, maintenance, refurbishment and the landlord's right to terminate.